 - The Low Value Consignment Relief limit of £15 preventing import VAT on low value orders will be abolished.

-The rules get a little more complicated where the seller of goods or services is an Online Market Place (OMPs) such as a website.
+The rules get a little more complicated where the seller of “goods” is an Online Market Place (OMPs) such as a website.
 In these instances:

 - The OMP website and not the overseas supplier will now be responsible for collecting and accounting for VAT (irrespective of where the OMP is based).
 Clearly the UK Government wants its share of online sales!